MaxBWiseman/Predictive_Analytics_Project/README.md

   * Dimensionality Reduction (e.g., PCA): To reduce the number of features while retaining most of the variance in the data.
 This helps in visualizing high-dimensional data and understanding the key factors that differentiate user segments.

-### Business Requirement 2: Conduct research for a more tailored recommender system to suggest health products and wellness program by finding relationships in health and activity data
+### Business Requirement 2: Conduct research for a more tailored recommender system to suggest health products and wellness programs by finding relationships from smart watch health and activity data

 #### Rationale: